 One technique that can help in your conversation is to use “I sentences.”
 As the term suggests, these sentences start with “I” and go on to describe your own feelings about the situation.
 Some examples include:

 - I have noticed some changes in your mood and I am worried about you.

 - I feel like it’s important to discuss mental health openly.

 - I need support during this trying time.

-These sentences are much easier for your loved ones to hear than alternatives like, “You are moody and you’re scaring me,” or “You really need to be more open about mental health.”
+These sentences provide a gentle entry into difficult conversations and are much easier for your loved ones to hear than alternatives like, “You are moody and you’re scaring me,” or “You really need to be more open about mental health.”

 Would you rather someone tell you that there’s a problem for you to solve or come to you with some ideas for solutions?
-Most people prefer to hear some ideas for solving problems when they are confronted.
+Most people prefer to hear some ideas for solving problems when they have become aware of a situation that needs to be resolved.
 The same goes for conversations about mental health.

-If you’re talking to a loved one about their mental health, be sure to offer some ways you can support them during this time.
-You may provide links to helpful resources, ideas for healing, or stories about your own mental health journey.
+If you are talking to a loved one about their mental health, be sure to offer some ways you can support them during this time.
+You may provide references to a therapist or support group, ideas for healing on their own, or stories about your own mental health journey they might find inspiring or helpful.
 Similarly, if you’re talking about your own mental health, be sure to ask for specific forms of support.